huishenlab/iscream/README.md

 - nixpkgs: `htslib`
 - conda: `bioconda::htslib`

-or built manually: <https://www.htslib.org/download/>.
-We recommend installing htslib with libdeflate support for optimal performance - see [`vignette("htslib")`](https://huishenlab.github.io/iscream/articles/htslib.html) for more information.
+or built manually: <https://www.htslib.org/download/>. *iscream* can use *Rhtslib* as the htslib source but we recommend installing htslib with libdeflate support for optimal performance - see [`vignette("htslib")`](https://huishenlab.github.io/iscream/articles/htslib.html) for more information.